will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/messages/client/subscribe.md

 ## Subscription Extensions

-Extensions are a way for clients to define if the server shall enrich data that it publishes.
+Extensions are a way for clients to define if the server shall enable/disable some features like enriching data that it publishes.
 When serving data on-chain it may reference off-chain data or past on-chain data which is more complex to track.
 To simplify the client-side consumption of such events, the server can aggregate or pull data from other datasources to enrich the events it serves to clients at their discretion.
+To switch extensions on/off, the client provides an array of choices.
+Setting extension's config value to `false` will switch it off if the extension is on by default.

 ### Resolving transaction inputs